Baottq-dev/Colon_Segment/README.md

 1. Check the existing issues in the repository
 2. Create a new issue with detailed information about your problem
 3. Include system information, error messages, and steps to reproduce
+4. Check the logs in the `logs/` directory for detailed error information